ahmadiehsan/personal_docs/docs/software/storages_and_data/db/replication/replication_lag_problem.md

 - Mr. Poons: How far into the future can you see, Mrs. Cake?
 - Mrs. Cake: About ten seconds usually, Mr. Poons.

-There is a causal dependency between those two sentences: Mrs. Cake heard Mr. Poons’s question and answered it.
+There is a causal dependency between those two sentences: Mrs. Cake heard Mr. Poons's question and answered it.

 Now, imagine a third person is listening to this conversation through followers.
 The things said by Mrs. Cake go through a follower with little lag, but the things said by Mr. Poons have a longer replication lag.
 This observer would hear the following: